ministryofjustice/moj-frontend/docs/components/add-another.md

 {% example "/examples/add-another", 664 %}
 ## When to use

-Use the add another component when you need to let users enter variations of information multiple times, such as several names for a single application.
+Use this component when users need to add similar information a couple of times, such as several names for a single application.

 ## When not to use

-Don’t use the add another component if you need to let users enter information which varies differently or is not similar.
-Or if one field is dependent on the answer to the previous.
+Do not use this pattern when users need to add different kinds of information that do not relate to each other.

+If users need to add information many times, it may cause performance and validation issues as the page will get very long.
+In this case, you should use [add to a list](../../patterns/add-to-a-list).

 ## How to use